 Buried!

-(They put Kostroma in a trough and lament):
+(They put Kostroma in a trough and lamented):

 My mother Kostroma flew away

-No one will warm me, except for the clear, red sun!
+No one will warm me except the clear, red sun!

-For the mountains, yes for the high ones,
+For the mountains, and for the high ones,

-Send all the people to bury Kostroma outside the village with songs, ditties.
+All the people went to bury Kostroma outside the village with songs and ditties.
 Outside the village, girls with “young Kostroma” are waiting - they also lament:

-Say goodbye, Kostroma, to the mansions, to your beloved mountain girl, to your girlfriends.
-Farewell, grain-growing fields, hay meadows!
+Say goodbye, Kostroma, to your mansions, to your beloved little girl, to your girlfriends.
+Farewell, grain fields, hay meadows!

 The last day is passing by in the evening